Novartis/torchsurv/paper/paper.md

 ```

-**Additional features.** In \texttt{TorchSurv}, the evaluation metrics can be obtained for time-dependent and time-independent risk scores (e.g., for proportional and non-proportional hazards).
+**Additional features.** In `TorchSurv`, the evaluation metrics can be obtained for time-dependent and time-independent risk scores (e.g., for proportional and non-proportional hazards).
 Additionally subjects can be optionally weighted (e.g., by the inverse probability of censoring weighting (IPCW)).
 Lastly, functionalities including the confidence interval, one-sample hypothesis test to determine whether the metric is better than that of a random predictor, and two-sample hypothesis test to compare two evaluation metrics between  different models are implemented.
 For the hypothesis tests, the significance level, typically referred to as $\alpha$, can be modified as needed.
 The following code snippet exemplifies the aforementioned functionalities for the C-index.

 ```python